Skip to content

 So Carl, tell us a bit about yourself:

-I started off in science but decided that what I found most rewarding was working with, and meeting new people and that is somewhat limited as an academic scientis!
+I started off in science but decided that what I found most rewarding was working with, and meeting new people and that is somewhat limited as an academic scientist!
 So I joined an industry which has offered me great opportunities for different experiences and environments.

 I spent 25 years with HSBC before joining Oxbury in September 2020.